what to know about fleas, ticks, and your pet

 Tick-borne diseases

 Lyme disease: Symptoms of Lyme disease include loss of appetite, fever, lameness, and lethargy.
 If left untreated, it can cause kidney disease, arthritis, and heart disease.
-Treatment for Lyme disease includes a course of antibiotics and monitoring for recurrence.
+Treatment for Lyme disease is a course of antibiotics and monitoring for recurrence.

 Tularemia: Symptoms of tularemia include high fever, pain, jaundice, and organ failure.
 Treatment requires a course of antibiotics.